mandytown/crfasrnn/README.md

 You can also find part of our model in [MatConvNet](http://www.vlfeat.org/matconvnet/pretrained/).

+####Explanation about the CRF-RNN layer:
+If you would like to try out the CRF-RNN model we trained, you should keep the layer name as it is "inference1", so that the code will load the parameters from caffemodel.
+Otherwise, it will use the parameters set by the users in the deploy.prototxt file.

+You should find out that the end-to-end trained CRF-RNN model does better than the alternatives.
+If you set the CRF-RNN layer name to "inference2", you should observe lower performance since the parameters for both CNN and CRF are not jointly optimized.

+####For training purpose:
+If you would like to train the CRF-RNN model on other dataset, please follow the piecewise steps described in our paper.
+You should first train a strong pixel-wise CNN model.
+After this, you could plug in our CRF-RNN layer into those model by adding the layer to the prototxt.
+Then you should be able to train the CNN and CRF-RNN layer end-to-end.

+Notice that the current deploy.prototxt file we provided is tailed for PASCAL VOC Challenge.
+This dataset contains 21 class labels including background.
+You should change the num_output in the corresponding layer if you would like to finetune our model for other dataset.
+Also, the deconvolution layer in current code does not allow initialize the parameters through prototxt.
+If you change the num_output there, you should manually re-initialize the parameters in caffemodel file.

 # LICENSE
 CRF-RNN feature in Caffe is implemented for the paper: